Bascil/ussd-mobile-money-php/README.md

 ## Inspiration

-This package was inspired by the work from Graham Ingokha(JaniKibichi) work on the following project:- https://github.com/JaniKibichi/microfinance-ussd-app
+This package was inspired by the work from Graham Ingokho (JaniKibichi) work on the following project:- https://github.com/JaniKibichi/microfinance-ussd-app